The CDBG Entitlement Program

 Currently, the City’s CDBG program is implemented through a process where qualified agencies apply for these funds prior to the start of each program year for eligible projects and activities and the City goes through a selection and fund allocation process to ensure funds are used to achieve the community goals and objectives as established in the five-year Consolidated Plan.
 The following link introduces you to a diagram that will help you understand the program and the process.
 View CDBG Diagram

 If your agency is interested in participating in the program, you may follow this link to learn more.

 Currently, the First Time Homebuyer Program and Minor Home Repair Program are funded with CDBG grant and administered by the City.
+Here is a brochure with a general description of the two programs.
 Other programs and activities that receive CDBG funds are executed by other governmental or non-governmental agencies.
 To learn more, visit Programs and Applications section.

 For information and application forms, please visit our Programs and Applications web page.